wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ### Auto-scaling

+The Horizontal Pod Autoscaler add more pods by updating the replicas count in the Deployment
+   * In v1, based on <tt>targetCPUUtilizationPercentage: 50</tt>
+   * In v2, based on targetCPU and Memory, and custom metrics
+   <br /><br />

+The Cluster Autoscaler adds more nodes to the cluster.

 In 2019 Kubernetes added <strong>auto-scaling</strong> based on metrics API measurement of demand.

    To create a cluster with autoscaling: